 Sugar, caffeine, and refined carbs can zap your energy later in the day, so try not to overindulge in these if you are feeling sluggish.
-I know it’s difficult because sleep deprivation can make you have cravings for these things, but try to pack some snacks like nuts, fruit, or any of these healthy snacks so you can resist temptation throughout the day.
+I know it’s difficult because sleep deprivation can make you have cravings for these things, but try to pack some snacks like nuts, fruit, or other healthy snacks so you can resist temptation throughout the day.

 Go for a walk.